noam87/DOTfiles/README.md

 * [Xmonad](http://xmonad.org/)
-                :     A tiling windows manager, built in Haskell, easy to customize and extend (also in Haskell), and light as fuck.
+                :     A tiling windows manager, built in Haskell, easy to customize and extend (also in Haskell), and super light on resources.
                       YOU WANT THIS.
 * Xmobar        :     Light status bar (also Haskell-based).
 * Trayer or StaloneTray
                 :     As a dock for icons.
-I like StaloneTray better because it's clickable, but it's been acting out on me so I'm using Trayer.
 * Nautilus or `pcmanfm`
                 :     Graphical file managers / desktops.
 PCman is much nicer and lighter, but also started acting up for no reason so I'm